Scags/IDA-Scripts/README.md

 ### sigsmasher.py ###

 Makes SourceMod ready signatures for every function in IDA's database.
 Yes, this will take a long, long time.
 Requires PyYAML so you'll need to `pip install pyyaml`.
 You have the option of only generating signatures for typed functions so this works very well with [Symbol Smasher](https://github.com/Scags/IDA-Source-Symbol-Smasher).

+### findmyfunc.py ###

+Takes a SourceMod signature and jumps you to the function it's for.
+If it's a bad signature, then you won't go anywhere.

+### nameresetter.py ###

+Resets the name of every function in IDA's database.
+Does not include library or external functions.